27 March 2015

 08 May 2013

-The Care Bill was announced in the Queen’s Speech on 8 May 2013 and introduced into the House of Lords but Earl Howe on 9 May 2013.
+The Care Bill was announced in the Queen’s Speech on 8 May 2013.

 As well as dealing with the Dilnot Commission recommendations on funding, the Bill implements important Law Commission law reform recommendations.

 Law Commissioner Frances Patterson QC says: "We are delighted that the Care Bill has been announced in the Queen’s Speech.
 The Bill implements almost all of the recommendations that we made in our 2011 report on adult social care.
 These include streamlining and modernising a system that still has its roots in the poor law, clarifying rights and responsibilities for older and disabled people and local councils, and improving the position of carers.

 "The recommendations place the individual at the heart of a reformed legal framework for adult social care.
 We consulted extensively on our proposed reforms.
 From the start, they received a great deal of support from the people who use adult social care services and the individuals and organisations who design and provide those services.